sarsamurmu/reboost/README.md

 ```

 ### All plugin properties
-#### `start`
+#### `setup`
 Type: `(config: ReboostConfig) => void`

-Called when Reboost starts, called only one time.
+Called once when Reboost starts.
 You can start your
 services or do the initial setup in this function.
 The first argument is
-the options object which is passed when starting Reboost.
+the configuration options object which is passed when starting Reboost.

 #### `resolve`
 Type: `(importPath: string, importer: string) => string`